Accounting for Bank Acquisitions [White Paper]

 A trade name can have value based on how widely it is recognized.
 If the brand is well known and the acquiring bank intends to continue to utilize it, the trade name has value.
 Trade names can also have a defensive value.
 That is, it can have value even though the acquiring bank plans to retire the name.
 For example, imagine the value to Pepsi of having the rights to the Coca-Cola brand name.

-The required accounting for income taxes in a business combination are set for in FAS ASC 805-740 which differs from the fair value determinations we have discussed thus far.
+The required accounting for income taxes in a business combination is set forth in FASB ASC 805-740, which differs from the fair value determinations we have discussed thus far.
 The first difference is that deferred tax assets and liabilities are measured on an undiscounted basis.
 In addition, to be recognized, the deferred tax asset must be more than 50 percent likely of being realized.

 Taxable transactions will have few temporary differences between book and tax as the basis for most assets and liabilities will be the same.
 Nontaxable transactions often result in several temporary differences.
 The tax bases of the assets and liabilities of the target will be the same post-acquisition as they were prior to the acquisition (carryover basis), while the book values will be based on fair value.